-SMA Healthcare is one of the community partners that make Crisis Intervention Training possible, along with the National Alliance on Mental Illness of Flagler, Putnam, St. Johns and Volusia Counties and the Flagler, Putnam, St. Johns and Volusia Counties’ Sheriffs’ Departments.
-The program is a community effort designed to improve the skills of law enforcement to mental health emergencies with the goal of assuring safety, understanding, and service to the mentally ill and their families.
+SMA Healthcare is one of the community partners that make Crisis Intervention Training possible, along with the National Alliance on Mental Illness of Flagler, Putnam, St. Johns, and Volusia Counties and the Flagler, Putnam, St. Johns, and Volusia Counties’ Sheriffs’ Departments.
+The program is a community effort designed to improve the skills of law enforcement in mental health emergencies with the goal of assuring safety, understanding, and service to the mentally ill and their families.
 For additional information, click here.

-Mental Health First Aid is an eight-hour training certification course which teaches participants a five-step action plan to assess a situation, select and implement interventions, and secure appropriate care for the individual.
-It introduces participants to risk factors and warning signs of mental health problems, builds understanding of their impact and overviews common treatments.
+Mental Health First Aid is an eight-hour training certification course that teaches participants a five-step action plan to assess a situation, select and implement interventions, and secure appropriate care for the individual.
+It introduces participants to risk factors and warning signs of mental health problems, builds understanding of their impact, and overviews common treatments.
 For additional information, click here.

 Recommended/available topics include:

 Please note that we will do our best to support any requests, but due to speaker schedules, we cannot guarantee all requests will be filled.